-We use techniques in synthetic chemistry to make new compounds and use additional characterisation techniques to characterise what we have made.
+We use techniques in synthetic chemistry to make new compounds and use additional analytical techniques to characterise what we have made.

 Highly Air-Sensitive Chemistry